Follow these steps to import model file from GitLab

 • If you encounter any errors during the model import process or if you want to view the build logs for any reason, you can click on the three dots menu and select “View build logs”.
 This will show you a detailed log of the import process, which can help you troubleshoot any issues you may encounter.

 • You can then select the model and go to -> API -> Inference Endpoint details.
-Here you will find the API endpoints that can be called.
-You can click on the copy button on the right and call your model after modifying the input details.
+Here you would find the API endpoints that can be called.
+You can click on the copy button on the right and can call your model.

 • In case you need help with API Keys: